thedeepakmaurya/thedeepakmaurya/README.md

 - 📌 I live in New Delhi, Bharat
 - React.js enthusiast on a journey to master the art of building interactive and dynamic user interfaces.
 - Crafting modern and responsive web applications using React.js
-- Tech Stack : Tailwind, JavaScript, React.js
+- Tech Stack : React.js, Next.js, JavaScript, Tailwind, Bootstrap, Git & Github, Node.js(learning)

 〰️〰️〰️〰️〰️〰️〰️〰️〰️〰️〰️〰️〰️〰️〰️〰️〰️〰️